nilsonrossi/django-bpmn-engine/doc/intro.rst

 BPMN describes details of process behaviors efficiently in a diagram.
-The meaning is precise enough to describe the technical details that control process execution in an automation engine.
-SpiffWorkflow allows you to create code to directly execute a BPMN diagram.
+The meaning is precise enough to describe the technical details that control process execution in an automation engine. py_bpmn_engine allows you to create code to directly execute a BPMN diagram.

-When using SpiffWorkflow, a client can manipulate the BPMN diagram and still have their product work without a need for you to edit the Python code, improving response and turnaround time.
+When using py_bpmn_engine, a client can manipulate the BPMN diagram and still have their product work without a need for you to edit the Python code, improving response and turnaround time.

 Today, nearly every process modeling tool supports BPMN in some fashion making it a great tool to learn and use.

-To use SpiffWorkflow, you need at least a basic understanding of BPMN.
+To use py_bpmn_engine, you need at least a basic understanding of BPMN.
 This page offers a brief overview.
 There are many resources for additional information about BPMN.

 .. sidebar:: BPMN Modelers

-  There are a number of modelers in existence, and any BPMN compliant modeler should work.
-  SpiffWorkflow has some basic support for the free Camunda modeler, to use it's form building capabilities, but we intend to encapsulate this support in an extension module and remove it from the core library eventually.
+  There are a number of modelers in existence, and any BPMN compliant modeler should work. py_bpmn_engine has some basic support for the free Camunda modeler, to use it's form building capabilities, but we intend to encapsulate this support in an extension module and remove it from the core library eventually.
 It does help for making some examples and demonstrating how one might implement user tasks in an online environment.